 A Debt instrument is measured at amortised cost if both the following conditions are met:

-(rather than to sell the instrument prior to its contractual maturity to realize its fair value changes).
+flows (rather than to sell the instrument prior to its contractual maturity to realize its fair value

-cash flows that are solely payments of principal and interest on principal amount outstanding.
+specific dates to cash flows that are solely payments of principal and interest on principal amount

-effective interest rate (EIR) method.
-Amortised cost is calculated by taking into account any discount or
+using the effective interest rate (EIR) method.
+Amortised cost is calculated by taking into account

 Debt instruments at fair value through OCI

-cash flows that are solely payments of principal and interest on principal amount outstanding.
+specific dates to cash flows that are solely payments of principal and interest on principal amount

-date at fair value.
-Fair value movements are recognised in the other comprehensive income (OCI), except
+reporting date at fair value.
+Fair value movements are recognised in the other comprehensive

 Debt instruments at FVTPL

-for amortised cost or FVTOCI is classified as at FVTPL.
-A gain or loss on a Debt instrument that is subsequently
+the criteria for amortised cost or FVTOCI is classified as at FVTPL.
+A gain or loss on a Debt instrument

 Equity Instruments

-income all subsequent changes in the fair value.
-The Company makes such election on an instrument-by¬
+comprehensive income all subsequent changes in the fair value.
+The Company makes such election on

 If the Company decides to classify an equity instrument as at FVTOCI, then all fair value changes on the

-profit and loss, even on sale of investment.
-However, the Company may transfer the cumulative gain or loss
+OCI to profit and loss, even on sale of investment.
+However, the Company may transfer the cumulative

 Preference Instruments are stated at amortised costs.